tuinannan/tuinannan.github.io/content/_index.md

 ---
 ### Recent News

-**07/2025:** Our project on protecting GPU memory safety for AI workflows is awarded by NSF OAC, thanks NSF!
+**07/2025:** Our project on protecting GPU memory safety for AI workflows is awarded by NSF, thanks NSF!
 **07/2025:** Our paper on vGPU side-channel attacks is accepted to **<span style="color: #cc0000;">NDSS'26</span>**.
 **07/2025:** Our paper on the security/performance of GPU eviction hints is accepted to **<span style="color: #cc0000;">MICRO'25</span>**.
 **06/2024:** Our paper on quantum circuit cutting is accepted to **<span style="color: #cc0000;"> ASPLOS'24</span>** (will be presented at ASPLOS 2025).